 A little later Mortenson appeared on-screen to speak for the thousands of kids allegedly harmed by our investigations.
 “What really bothered me,” Greg said, “was it seemed like there was more intent to try and destroy me, with no regard for the children overseas.”

-Soon thereafter Jordan delivered what she intended to be the knockout punch: “Once on the ground in that tiny village…, every villager we spoke to remembered Greg from twenty years before.
+Jordan then delivered what she intended to be the knockout punch: “Every villager we spoke to remembered Greg from twenty years before.
 We even found the men who were then boys playing on the riverbank, and they saw Greg coming over the bridge, stumbling out of the mountains.”
 As Jordan spoke, the two villagers she interviewed in 2013 were shown speaking in Balti, apparently affirming Mortenson’s bogus claim that a bridge to Korphe existed in 1993.

-On May 10, 2016, to substantiate this claim, Mortenson posted the photo below on Facebook, asserting this was the very bridge he used to cross the Braldu River (note: Greg refers to Testay Dass as “Teste village” in his post):
+On May 10, 2016, to substantiate the villagers’ claim, Mortenson posted the photo below on Facebook, asserting this was the very bridge he used to cross the Braldu River (note: Greg refers to Testay Dass as “Teste village” in his post):

 Truth is indeed incontrovertible.
-And the plain truth is this: Mortenson’s Facebook post is bullshit, and Greg knew it was bullshit when he posted it.
+And the plain truth is this: Mortenson’s Facebook post is bullshit.

 The photo above has been circulating on the Internet since 2009.
 Shot by a Canadian mountaineer named Bill Noble in 1988, it depicts a notoriously insubstantial bridge woven from willow branches.
 But according to Eric Sandbo, who is one of the people boldly crossing it in the photo, this bridge was swept away by high water at least a year or two before Mortenson arrived in Pakistan.
 Sandbo also states that the bridge was definitely not located at Testay Dass.
 Before it collapsed into the churning current, it spanned the Braldu River at a location 1.3 miles west of Testay Dass, downstream from both Korphe and Askole.
 Thus, even if this bridge had still been standing in 1993, to reach it Mortenson would’ve had to walk directly through the center of Askole, where his friends were anxiously waiting to meet him, so there would have been no reason for him to cross it.

-When I sent Mortenson photographs that proved his claim about crossing this bridge to be untrue, he replied with the email below, and eventually deleted his deceitful Facebook post.
+When I sent Mortenson photographs that proved his claim about crossing this bridge was not true, he replied with the email below, and eventually deleted his deceitful Facebook post.

 Even though Mortenson conceded to me, privately, that his Facebook claim was false, he didn’t make a public retraction.
 Instead, he and his boosters have continued to insist that he arrived in Korphe by crossing the river at Testay Dass.

 Undeniable evidence shows that Greg’s Korphe story was an elaborately wrought piece of fiction.
-Attempting to palm it off as the truth by posting such a brazenly deceptive photo on Facebook is further confirmation that nothing Mortenson says can be trusted.
+Attempting to palm it off as the truth by posting such a brazenly deceptive photo on Facebook confirms that nothing Mortenson says can be trusted.

 At the time of his April 2011 interview with Alex Heard for Outside magazine, Greg Mortenson had not yet concocted a narrative about crossing the Braldu on a suspension bridge of his own construction, or invented a subsequent tale about a bridge woven from willow vines.
 And Heard failed to note the obvious impossibility of Mortenson’s earlier claim of having wandered into Korphe after taking a wrong turn and not crossing a bridge.
 But Heard recognized that the story Mortenson told him was quite different from the account of the same events presented in Three Cups of Tea.
 “In the book,” Heard pointed out, “you’re described as being in Korphe overnight, but now you think you were really there only a few hours.”